National Housing Act of 1934

 The Act was designed to stop the tide of bank foreclosures on family homes during the Great Depression.
-Both the FHA and the FSLIC worked to create the backbone of the mortgage and home building industries, until the 1980s.
+With this, President Franklin D. Roosevelt used this act to fulfill his goal towards a government program funded by private investments, avoiding the reliance on taxpayer funds.
+The passing of the bill alleviated unemployment by making credit more accessible through banks and lending organizations.
+Both the FHA and the FSLIC became the main federal agencies that worked to create the backbone of the mortgage and home building industries, until the 1980s.
+The FHA's guarantee against losses for mortgage lenders allowed for a system of regular monthly mortgage payments.
+The FHA mortgage insurance program became an effective strategy for increasing investment in the mortgage market and still continues to be.

 These policies had disparate impacts on Americans along segregated lines :Author Richard Rothstein says the housing programs begun under the New Deal were tantamount to a "state-sponsored system of segregation."

 The government's efforts were "primarily designed to provide housing to white, middle-class, lower-middle-class families," he says.
 African-Americans and other people of color were left out of the new suburban communities — and pushed instead into urban housing projects.

 The Housing Act of 1937 built on this legislation.